rpmuller/ePubs/WesternPhilosophy.md

 desires and impulses and every such futility"; what is then left is an image of the Divine Intellect.

-"Those divinely possessed and inspired have at least the knowledge that they hold some greater thing within them, though they cannot tell what it is; from the movements that stir them and the utterances that come from them they perceive the power, not themselves, that moves them: in the same way, it must be, we stand towards the Supreme when we hold nous pure; we know the Divine Mind within, that which gives Being and all else of that order: but we know, too, that other, know that it is none of these, but a nobler principle than anything we know as Being; fuller and greater; above reason, mind, and feeling; conferring these powers, not to be confounded with them."
-1
+"Those divinely possessed and inspired have at least the knowledge that they hold some greater thing within them, though they cannot tell what it is; from the movements that stir them and the utterances that come from them they perceive the power, not themselves, that moves
+them: in the same way, it must be, we stand towards the Supreme when we hold _nous_ pure; we know the Divine Mind within, that which gives Being and all else of that order: but we know, too, that other, know that it is none of these, but a nobler principle than anything we know as Being; fuller and greater; above reason, mind, and feeling;
+conferring these powers, not to be confounded with them."[^131]

-1 Eimtad*.
-V, 3, 14 McKenna's translation.
+[^131]: enneads. v, 3, 14 mckenna's translation.

-Thus when we are "divinely possessed and inspired" we see not only nous, but also the One.
+Thus when we are "divinely possessed and inspired" we see not only _nous_, but also the One.
 When we are thus in contact with the Divine, we cannot reason or express the vision in words; this comes later.
 "At the moment of touch there is no power whatever to make any affirmation; there is no leisure; reasoning upon the vision is